Memories of Church Fenton....

 |The personnel of No.15 BDS pays its last respects to their brave officer, and assemble on the road outside the cemetery for the short march back to the village of Ulleskelf.
 On arrival at Ulleskelf, No.15 BDS are ushered into the village school-room, where a salad lunch and sweet have been prepared by the villagers of Ulleskelf.
 No.15 BDS stand while F/Sgt.
 Travis says Grace.
 No.15 BDS now sit in silence, while the ladies of the village serve them with hot sweet tea.|

-and place them at the end of the table.
+at the end of the table.
 F/Sgt.
-Travis orders No.15 BDS to
+Travis orders No.15 BDS to return

 back to BDS H.Q. for duty.